isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-a-stairwell/index.md

 - Using a broom, sweep the stairwell and dust the handrail.
 Alternatively use a blower or a vacuum cleaner to remove dust particles and debris from the surface
 - Mop the stairwell and leave it to dry
 - Set extension ladder in place for easier access to higher sections
-### Step 1:�Strip off old paint
+### Step 1:Strip off old paint
-- Prepare to strip�chemical as per the manufacturers guidelines
+- Prepare to stripchemical as per the manufacturers guidelines
 - Apply to strip chemical over the stairwell using a paintbrush until the entire surface is covered
 - Leave the stripping chemical to cure and quench sufficiently
 - Using a paint scraper, strip the old paint gently.
 Be careful not to damage the primary stairwell material